 All our business partners are required to sign and comply with our Business Partner Code of Conduct before engaging in business with us, including a commitment to avoid impacting people’s human rights, and to apply principles of the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work.
 The code explains, for example, that people should not be employed against their will, transported for exploitation, engaged in slavery or servitude, nor deprived of their rights.
 In addition, legal minimum age requirements – as outlined in the relevant ILO conventions and the laws of the countries of operation – should be adhered to and children under the age of 16 should not be employed.
 The code is available in 22 languages.

-In 2017, we rolled out a new Business Partner Compliance Framework (“the Framework”) throughout the organization.
-The Framework will provide for a company-wide, risk-based screening of business partners, both on the supply side and sales side.
-The scope for screening. which is supported by a third-party screening system, includes adverse media which covers human rights and modern slavery related issues.
+We have a Business Partner Compliance Framework (“the Framework”) throughout the organization.
+The Framework provides for a company-wide, risk-based screening of business partners before engaging with them, both on the supply side and sales side.
+The scope for screening, which is supported by a third-party screening system, includes adverse media which covers human rights and modern slavery related issues.